pippim/pippim.github.io/index.md

 This is how front matter is displayed on your website page:

-{% include image.html src="/assets/img/Jekyll front matter on blog post.png"
+{% include image.html src="/assets/img/Pippim Post More Button Working.gif"
    style="float: none; width: 100%; margin: 0 0 0 0;"
 %}